 14-III.G.
-REMOTE HEARINGS
+REMOTE HEARINGS [Notice PIH 2020-32]

+There is no requirement that grievance hearings be conducted in-person, and as such, HUD allows PHAs to conduct all or a portion of their grievance hearings remotely either over the phone, via video conferencing, or through other virtual platforms.
+If the PHA chooses to conduct remote grievance hearings, applicants may still request an in-person hearing, as applicable.
 The PHA has the option to conduct hearings remotely.
 The PHA's essential responsibility is to ensure hearings meet the requirements of due process and comply with HUD regulations.
 Therefore, all PHA policies and processes for remote hearings will be conducted in accordance with due process requirements and in compliance with HUD regulations.